eigenfoundation/ELIPs/ELIPs/ELIP-001.md

 ### EigenLayer Sidecar

-The EigenLayer Sidecar is an open source, permissionless, verified indexer enabling anyone (AVS, operator, etc) to access EigenLayer’s protocol rewards in real-time.
+The EigenLayer Sidecar is an open source, permissionless, verified indexer enabling anyone (AVS, operator, etc) to access EigenLayer’s protocol rewards and EigenLayer state in real-time.
 The EigenLayer Sidecar SHALL have a mandatory release as part of this ELIP to augment performance-based rewards.
 This is a critical part of the Rewards v2 flow.

 The following high-level features will be introduced: